India scraps special status for Kashmir in step Pakistan calls illegal

 Tension had risen in Kashmir since Friday, when Indian officials issued an alert over possible militant attacks by Pakistan-based groups.
 Pakistan rejected those assertions, but thousands of alarmed Indians left the region over the weekend.

+On Sunday, Pakistani Prime Minister Imran Khan said the tension had the potential to become a regional crisis and the time was right for U.S. President Donald Trump to mediate.

+In July, Trump said Modi had asked him if he would like to be a mediator on Kashmir, but India, which has been staunch in its position that the issue can only be resolved bilaterally, denied that Modi sought mediation.

-Reporting by Aditya Kalra and Sanjeev Miglani; Additional reporting by Mayank Bhardwaj, Zeba Siddiqui and Neha Dasgupta in New Delhi and Tariq Naqash in Muzaffarabad; Editing by Clarence Fernandez and Darren Schuettler
+Reporting by Aditya Kalra and Sanjeev Miglani; Additional reporting by Mayank Bhardwaj, Neha Dasgupta and Zeba Siddiqui in New Delhi and Tariq Naqash in Muzaffarabad; Editing by Clarence Fernandez and Darren Schuettler